Review · Gotrax

 Build, brakes, fold

 Mechanical disc brakes front and rear (the bike is light enough that mechanical modulation is fine).
-No suspension fork — 14" rigid front, every road imperfection comes through.
-Single-hinge central fold; folded size is roughly 30" × 14" × 22" — small enough to carry into a classroom, fit under a transit-system bench, or store under a desk.
+No suspension fork: 14" rigid front, and every road imperfection comes through.
+Single-hinge central fold; folded size is roughly 30" × 14" × 22", small enough to carry into a classroom, fit under a transit-system bench, or store under a desk.
 31 lb is genuinely manageable for the carry-up-stairs moment.

 Gotrax warranty: 1 year on motor and battery, 90 days on components.
 Same as the Gotrax R1.
 The differentiator vs the import-only Amazon brands is the same: Dallas-based service team, US phone support, multi-retailer distribution (Amazon, Target, Walmart, Best Buy).